Ruoyu6666/CreateIssue/Readme.md

 4. Since there can be error casused by firewall during installing, type `npm config set strict-ssl false` in command line
 5. Type 'npm install -g github-csv-tools' in command line to install github-csv-tools

+## Generate a new token in GitHub

+6. Go to setting and generate a oken.
+Check the box next to “repo” to select all options to allow edit of repositories.
+Copy the generated token.

+## Create a Dataset of Issues